Ubiquitin: Polyubiquitin chains

-Polyubiquitination is the formation of a ubiquitin chain on a single lysine residue on the substrate protein.
+Polyubiquitylation is the formation of a ubiquitin chain on a single lysine residue on the substrate protein.
 Following addition of a single ubiquitin moiety to a protein substrate, further ubiquitin molecules can be added to the first, yielding a polyubiquitin chain.
 These chains are made by linking the glycine residue of a ubiquitin molecule to a lysine of ubiquitin bound to a substrate.
 Ubiquitin has seven lysine residues and an N-terminus that serves as points of ubiquitination; they are K6, K11, K27, K29, K33, K48, K63 and M1, respectively.
 Lysine 48-linked chains were the first identified and are the best-characterised type of ubiquitin chain.
 K63 chains have also been well-characterised, whereas the function of other lysine chains, mixed chains, branched chains, M1-linked linear chains, and heterologous chains (mixtures of ubiquitin and other ubiquitin-like proteins) remains more unclear.

 Lysine 48-linked polyubiquitin chains target proteins for destruction, by a process known as proteolysis.
 Multi-ubiquitin chains at least four ubiquitin molecules long must be attached to a lysine residue on the condemned protein in order for it to be recognised by the 26S proteasome.
-This is a barrel-shape structure comprising a central proteolytic core made of four ring structures, flanked by two cylinders that selectively allow entry of ubiquitinated proteins.
+This is a barrel-shape structure comprising a central proteolytic core made of four ring structures, flanked by two cylinders that selectively allow entry of ubiquitylated proteins.
 Once inside, the proteins are rapidly degraded into small peptides (usually 3–25 amino acid residues in length).
 Ubiquitin molecules are cleaved off the protein immediately prior to destruction and are recycled for further use.
-Although the majority of protein substrates are ubiquitinated, there are examples of non-ubiquitinated proteins targeted to the proteasome.
+Although the majority of protein substrates are ubiquitylated, there are examples of non-ubiquitylated proteins targeted to the proteasome.
 The polyubiquitin chains are recognised by a subunit of the proteasome: S5a/Rpn10.
 This is achieved by a ubiquitin-interacting motif (UIM) found in a hydrophobic patch in the C-terminal region of the S5a/Rpn10 unit.